shapez0r/agentai_repo/README.md

 - All logic and UI are in `src/App.js` and `src/App.css`.
 - Deployment is automated to GitHub Pages (see workflow below).

-## 🛠️ Versioning & Commit Hash

-- The section about running `replace-commit-hash.ps1` has been removed.

 ## 🚦 Deployment & Verification Flow

 ```mermaid